Hello, Guest!

 · There's no need to guess.
 If you haven't eliminated a box to a single possible number, keep looking.

-· You can work vertically, horizontally, or within a block, you should get accustomed to working all 3 ways and keep them in mind if it seems like you're stuck.
+· You can work vertically, horizontally, or within a block.
+You should get accustomed to working all 3 ways and keep them in mind if it seems like you're stuck.

 · In the process of completing the puzzle, you'll need to jump from block to block.

 · If you make a mistake and end up with two of the same numbers in a row, column, or block, look around before you give up and start over.
-Can you move one of the duplicates to another location that's allowed and be able to continue?

 · If you get stuck on a puzzle, take a break and come back to it later.
-Sometimes it helps to come back with a fresh outlook, especially if you're tired or in a hurry.

 Sudoku Tutorial